tonyspiro/react-chat-app/README.md

 ##React Chat App
 ![Screencast](https://github.com/tonyspiro/react-chat-app/blob/master/screencast.gif)

-This is a basic example of how to create a real-time chat app using React, Socket.io and Cosmic JS.
+This is an example of a basic real time chat app using React, Socket.io and Cosmic JS.
 This example consists of the following:

 1. [React](https://facebook.github.io/react/) for UI
 2. [Babel](https://babeljs.io/) for ES6 and JSX transformation